-Students receiving credit for the internship in Child Development and Family Living must complete 125 hours for 3 semester hours.
+Students receiving credit for the internship in Human Development and Family Studies will complete 300 hours for 3 semester hours.

 - Early Childhood Intervention Programs